jaelcartel/discoin/proposals/rewards/oct-2022-rewards.md

 This month's portion of Discoin Rewards are requested for withdrawal to a wallet in 🍒' custody for distributing them to Discoin and NFT holders.

-Rewards distribution requires manual actions the presently require the funds be held in custody, but efforts are underway to implement a non-custodial distribution system.
+Rewards distribution requires manual actions that presently require the funds be held in custody, but efforts are underway to implement a non-custodial distribution system.

 If you would like more information about the allocation of rewards, please review the tokenomics published on the [Discoin website](https://docs.discoin.family).

 **details**

-current rewards multisig balance ☉70,093,323.09000000 this distribution: ☉5,841,110.25750000 remaining rewards multisig balance: ☉64,252,212.83250000
+current rewards multisig balance ☉70,093,323.09000000

+this distribution: ☉5,841,110.25750000 remaining rewards multisig balance: ☉64,252,212.83250000

 This period's discoin rewards are being sent into 🍒 custody `addr1qyqzspamvq7h4ezsl97pclk7lnwljht80rh49f8myeutgqn4dc72mhg2fyqkucep4ttug0f4nyrxfcskqe8xs3ktlpcqyjpy9w` for airdrop distribution.